-- We have reduced the carbon intensity of our energy generation by 72% compared to 2006, aiming for a 98% reduction by 2025. - offshore wind farms has helped avoid emissions of more than 31 million tonnes of CO2, equal to taking all approx 16 million cars in Los Angeles, New York, and San Francisco off the street for a year
+- We have reduced the carbon intensity of our energy generation by 72% compared to 2006, aiming for a 98% reduction by 2025. - Since 2006, power from our offshore wind farms has helped avoid emissions of more than 31 million tonnes of CO2, equal to taking all approx 16 million cars in Los Angeles, New York, and San Francisco off the street for a year.